About This Program

 Fostering Relationships directly provides services to parents/caregivers and addresses the following:

-- Birth parents who experience distress surrounding the visitation process, lack play skills and sensitivity to the child during visitation, and/or have a potentially problematic relationship with the foster parent; foster parents/caregivers of children who feel distress during visitations with birth parents or would like to improve their foster child’s experience of visitation
+- Birth parents who experience distress surrounding the visitation process may have challenges interacting sensitively with their child during visitation and/or have a potentially problematic relationship with the foster parent; foster parents/caregivers of children who feel distress during visitations with birth parents or would like to improve their foster child’s experience of visitation

 Services Involve Family/Support Structures:

-This program involves the family or other support systems in the individual's treatment: Children (between 6 months and 6 years of age) of the birth parents are present at the visits and the parents are supported in their initial visitations with their children and their children’s foster parent.
+This program involves the family or other support systems in the individual's treatment: Children (between 6 months and 6 years of age) of the birth parents are present at the visits.
+The birth parents are supported in their initial visitations with their children and their children’s foster parent.

 At least 5 visitation sessions, which typically vary with individual needs or agency standards.
+These 5 visitation sessions should be consecutive.
 They are often twice per week and one hour each, though individual agency standards are respected.

 At least 2 to 3 weeks (or however long it takes to complete 5 sessions).